thumbliner/thumbliner/toys.md

 ---

+> “In nature there are neither rewards nor punishments; there are consequences.”<br>
+> — Robert Green Ingersoll

+---

 ## **Football Manager** by Sports Interactive<br>
 Run a club across seasons by building advantage through scouting and recruitment, shaping tactics and training, and managing morale and incentives through contracts, roles, and delegation.
 <p>